nocomplexity/codeaudit/README.md

 > [!IMPORTANT]
-> Codeaudit uses the Python's Abstract Syntax Tree (AST) to get robust and reliable result.
+> Python Codeaudit uses the Python's Abstract Syntax Tree (AST) to get robust and reliable result.
 Using the Python AST makes contextual Vulnerability Detection possible and false positive are minimized.

 ## Installation